leo2d/market-share-chat/README.md

 ### In discussion:
 - Multiple chat rooms and an option to choose a room or create a new room
-- A screen to new users signup.
+- A screen to new users sign up
+- Store room and chat data on DB (encrypt messages)
+- Show online users on screen

 ### To run this project, follow these steps :